 Applicants are encouraged to seek persons who are acquainted with their professional, career, and/or academic abilities.
-Recent B.S.W. graduates are encouraged to submit at least one (1) of three (3) letters from academic references (field instructor/supervisor, college professor).
+Recent B.S.W. graduates are encouraged to submit at least one (1) of two (2) letters from academic references (field instructor/supervisor, college professor).
 Applicants who are not recent graduates are encouraged to seek professional/career letters of recommendation.

 Admission Review Process